 Upon returning to his native Texas as a ranch hand on an exotic game ranch, Mark then attended and graduated from Texas A&M University in 2009 with a Bachelor of Arts in Philosophy.
 While at Texas A&M, Mark played linebacker/defensive end for the Aggie football team (#59), studied abroad in Bonn, Germany, and tutored students in Logic and Liberal Arts classes for the Texas A&M Student Athletic Department.
 He then came back home to Houston and continued his education at South Texas College of Law (STCL).
 While attending STCL, Mark participated in summer trial academy and various law societies to include serving as an elected officer in the Delta Theta Phi international law fraternity.

-Mark is also a recent graduate of Gerry Spence's Trial Lawyers College.
+Mark is also a September 2014 graduate of Gerry Spence's Trial Lawyers College.
 Located at Thunderhead Ranch in Dubois, Wyoming, it is considered the most prestigious and selective trial advocacy college in America.
 To date, Gerry Spence has only graduated just over 1,200 students over the past 20 years.

 Mark is a member of the Texas Criminal Defense Lawyers Association, Harris County Criminal Lawyers Association, The National College of DUI Defense, DUI Defense Lawyers Association, Houston Bar Association, and Delta Theta Phi international law fraternity alumni association.

-Outside the courtroom, Mark is a founding owner of Sixell Innovations, a registered Department of Defense Manufacturer, which specializes in tactical weapon accessory manufacturing.
+Outside the courtroom, Mark founded and operates the 22 with 22 for the 22 Silkies Hike in Houston, Texas which is a campaign that provides therapeutic relief to military veterans suffering from suicidal tendencies, depression, and PTSD.
+Outside of his Silkies Hike duties, his around the clock charitable work also includes aiding the local homeless to include a local organization that provides relief to at-risk and orphaned youths.
+Mark is also a founding owner of Sixell Innovations, a registered Department of Defense Manufacturer, which specializes in tactical weapon accessory manufacturing.
 Locally, he owns and operates a welding and custom fabrication shop in Spring Branch, which specializes in custom motorcycle builds, restoration, and modifications.
 Mark is also an ordained minister, while working on completing his Ph.D in Theology and Apologetics.

 Are you an attorney?
 Endorse this lawyer